selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Natural desires are easy to satisfy.
 After the natural limit, there is no end to desire and greed.

-Since I have some ability to think and choose, I can do better.
+Since we have some ability to think and choose, we can do better.

-I can keep my body and mind healthy.

-I can enjoy life with friends and family

-I can explore and cultivate my abilities

 ## Thinking and Feeling